NickBoeker/ECL2017S/Homework/2/readme.md

 Your branch is ahead of 'origin/master' by 5 commits.
   (use "git push" to publish your local commits)
 $ git branch -d test2
+Deleted branch test2 (was 7a65888).
+$ git branch
+* master
+'''
+T -
+'''bash
+$ git add -A
+$ git commit
+On branch master
+Your branch is ahead of 'origin/master' by 7 commits.
+  (use "git push" to publish your local commits)
+nothing to commit, working directory clean
+$ git push
+'''